Razor-Ray/Weather-Dashboard/README.md

 The Weather-Dashboard is built to view current and foreacast weather for the next five days.
 The design of the website is built using bootstrap.
 When a user enters a city name the website fetches data from open weather API and the elements are dynamically presented.
 Major learnings were deeper understanding of API calls, asynchronous aspects of a promise with DOM manipulation.

 ## Application
-The workday scheduler can be accessed with this link:
+The application can be accessed with this link:
 [Weather Dashboard](https://razor-ray.github.io/Weather-Dashboard/)

 ## Screenshot